awbla/awbla-student-workflow/content/2-photography.md

 >

 -----------

 ### Taking the shot

+## Make sure you:
           Use the lint roller or canned air to clean any dust off the background felt, this may need to be done more than once a session.
+          *wear gloves* when using the white background Use kneeded eraser to hold artifact for the photo if needed

 - Each drawer will have a printed list of all artifacts to keep track of your progress.
 - Always photograph the side of the artifact with the catalog number FIRST.